-2. Roll Call to Announce Name of Participating Board Members and to Identify Who Else is Present with Board Member if Location is Nonpublic
+2. Roll Call to Announce Name of Participating Board Members and to Identify Who Else is Present with Board Member if Location is Nonpublic a.
+Approval of Minutes of the September 15, 2023 Branding Standing Committee Meeting

 Mr. Casson-Fisher did the roll call, and members were confirmed in attendance by themselves.